cyriaque04/cyriaque04/README.md

 The scope of the repository will expand over time to include more advanced projects in quantitative finance and applied mathematics.

 ---

+## 📚 Background

+- MSc in Applied Mathematics for Finance (MAEF), Université Paris 1 Panthéon-Sorbonne
+- BSc in Applied Mathematics and Economics (MIASHS)
+- Experience with Python for data analysis and modeling

+---